-The project was reviewed by the County Environmental Management Department.
+Rationale: The project was reviewed by the County Environmental Management Department.
 The proposed parcels meet the El Dorado County Local Agency Management Plan (LAMP) requirements for land divisions of parcels served by an onsite wastewater treatment system.
 Each parcel has confirmed adequate soil depth, a soil percolation rate below 120 minutes per inch, and a dispersal area identified.
-An adequate water supply is available as both parcels currently have public water service, and PG&E reviewed the project, however no comments were provided therefore standard conditions will be incorporated.
+An adequate water supply is available as both parcels have existing water service (public water/Parcel 1 and well/Parcel 2); PG&E reviewed the project, however no comments were provided therefore standard conditions will be incorporated.
 The project is consistent with this policy.